mcci-catena/Chirpstack-Network-Server/README.md

    This will put all the data file for this instance as subdirectories of the specified path.
 If you leave this undefined, `docker-compose` will print error messages and quit.

 ### Generate a Let's Encrypt Standalone SSL Certs to secure Apps
+Initially the SSL certs are generated in localhost and then will be copied/linked to our container via `chirpstack-application-server/Dockerfile` file.

 ```bash
 certbot certonly --standalone -d <IOT_NETWORK_CHIRPSTACK_FQDN> < --email <username@example.com>
 ```